-As a student of life, a scientist, I explore my own biology and it's dependence on the world around me.
+As a student of life, a scientist, I explore my own biology and interdependence with the wild.
 In particular, I am attracted to aspects of life that make the least sense scientifically, but are often the most important to us, a theme that comes through my writing with some regularity.

-My biological father is said to be an excellent writer of poetry.
-He hasn't shared his poems and he's unlikely to.
+My biological father is said to have been an excellent writer of poetry.
+He hasn’t shared his poems and now is unlikely to ever do so.
 Sharing my poems is an act of reverence for and a tribute to the poet that lives in our blood.

 Many of the places I have written about and people I have written for understand the Spanish language.
-I honor them by presenting my writing in both my native English with a translation to Spanish as often as possible.
+I honor them by presenting my writing in both my native English with a translation to Spanish.

 powered by Crowdcast Gary Griggs and Robert C. Ritchie chat about Neanderthal families getting their... continue